 Where's the Best Hiking on Orcas Island?

-If you want the challenge of a steep hike and the reward of breathtaking views, grab your hiking boots and a packed lunch and head to Mount Constitution in Moran State Park, the highest point in the San Juan Islands—2,409 feet.
-It’s not a hike to be rushed, however, as there is a lot to appreciate on the way up.
-Hike from the cool shade of old-growth forest to sunshine and wildflowers in alpine meadows.
+If you want the challenge of a steep hike and the reward of breathtaking views, grab your hiking boots and a packed lunch and head to Orcas Island.
+With the highest point in the islands at Moran State Park, shorter hikes on the distinctively shaped Turtleback Mountain, and multiple beach trails, Orcas hikes are sure to enchant.

 Hiking Lovely Lopez Island